Fourcast/kubernetes-workshop-PXL/exercises.md

   - In the application, browse to "System control" and click the "crash application (container)" button.
 This will make the container exit with a non-successful code (-1).
 Keep an eye on the watch.
 What happens?
 Is the container recreated?
 What Kubernetes entity is responsible for this?

-    This already demonstrates some self-healing capabilities of Kubernetes, even from a simple object such as a Pod.
+    This already demonstrates some self-healing capabilities of Kubernetes, even from a simple object suchad as a Pod.

   - In essence, a Pod is still running (at least one) containers.
 We can get a shell in a container with `kubectl exec --stdin --tty <pod name> -- sh`.
 Try this out for the `crypto-ticker` pod.
 Explore the file system for a bit (e.g. use `ls` to list the files).
 Can you see the application files?
 Notice that this file system is completely isolated and unaware from your local file system.
     You can exit the shell with `CTRL+C`